Blog

 Back to topCommercial Middleware vs. Open Source Middleware

 That’s not to say that open source software isn’t without costs of its own.
-Open source requires a high degree of expertise in order to fully utilize it, either in-house or from a third party like OpenLogic that can provide that open source middleware support.
+Open source requires a high degree of expertise in order to fully utilize it, either in-house or from a third party like OpenLogic that can provide open source middleware support.

-In terms of technological capability, open source software is a clear leader – with popular options like ActiveMQ, Camel, Kafka, and others that can fulfill and exceed the functionality of their all-in-one commercial counterparts.
+In terms of technological capability, open source software is the clear leader — with popular options like ActiveMQ, Camel, Kafka, and others that can fulfill and exceed the functionality of their all-in-one commercial counterparts.
+Ultimately, choosing between commercial and open source comes down to the needs of the organization, the state of their underlying IT infrastructure, and their capacity to work with and support that software.

-Considering Your Middleware Options?
+Back to topConsidering Your Middleware Options?

-Read our new Decision Maker's Guide to Open Source Middleware for an overview of available options, and when to use them.
+Read our Decision Maker's Guide to Open Source Middleware for an overview of available options, and when to use them.

 Apache Camel